rails/rails/guides/source/contributing_to_ruby_on_rails.md

 * How to contribute to the Ruby on Rails documentation.
 * How to contribute to the Ruby on Rails code.

-Ruby on Rails is not "someone else's framework."
+Ruby on Rails is not "someone else's framework".
 Over the years, thousands of people have contributed to Ruby on Rails ranging from a single character to massive architectural changes or significant documentation - all with the goal of making Ruby on Rails better for everyone.
 Even if you don't feel up to writing code or documentation yet, there are a variety of other ways that you can contribute, from reporting issues to testing patches.

 As mentioned in [Rails' README](https://github.com/rails/rails/blob/master/README.md), everyone interacting in Rails and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Rails [code of conduct](https://rubyonrails.org/conduct/).